Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 Primitive types, such as `number`, `string`, `boolean`, `null`, `undefined`, `symbol`, and `bigint`, are stored directly in the variable's memory location, usually on the stack.
 This direct storage enables quick access and efficient memory management, particularly for simple, immutable values.

+Among these, `null` and `undefined` are special primitive types that represent the absence of a value. `null` is explicitly assigned to indicate no value, while `undefined` is the default value for uninitialized variables. `undefined` should not be explicitly assigned, as it can lead to confusion and unexpected behavior. `typeof null` returns `'object'`, which is because null is considered an empty object reference.

 In contrast, reference types, like `object`, `array`, and `function`, are stored in the heap.
 When you create a reference type, the JavaScript engine allocates memory in the heap and stores the data there.
 The variable on the stack then holds a reference (or pointer) to that memory location.
 This means when you manipulate an object or an array, you're working through a reference.
 Any changes made to the object or array are reflected across all references to that object, as they all point to the same memory location in the heap.

 ### Related Topic: Memory Allocation for Objects and Arrays